wavefrontHQ/docs/pages/doc/query_language_recipes.md

 ## Queries for Standard Deviation and IQR.

-Wavefront supports [AI Genie](ai_genie.html) for automatic anomaly detection based on a machine learning algorithm.
+Wavefront supports [Anomaly Detection](anomaly_detection.html) for automatic anomaly detection.
 You can instead perform [anomaly detection with functions and statistical functions](query_language_statistical_functions_anomalies.html).
 This page gives some examples.

 ### Standard Deviation from Self